k3ntako/High-School-Internship/4-javascript/1-comments-variables-types.md

 yourVariable = "100";
 ```

+Keep in mind that you can't have two variables with the same name in the same scope!

 ### Initialize with value

 If you already know the value you want to assign your variable, you can declare the variable and assign it a value in one step.